microsoft/verisol/INSTALL.md

    - Run the verifier
    - Viewing the Corral defect trace in Solidity source

-### Depedencies for translating Solidity to Boogie
+### Dependencies for translating Solidity to Boogie
    - __Solidity compiler__.
 Download the Solc binary for Windows or Linux from [here](https://github.com/ethereum/solidity/releases/tag/v0.4.24).
 We have currently tested with version __0.4.24__.
 Place the executable (solc.exe for Windows, or solc-static-linux for Linux) in the **Tool** folder.

 ### Dependencies for running verifier